 The Company is dependent on major customers for a significant portion of its sales, and the loss of one or more of its major customers could result in a substantial reduction in its results.
-For the year ended December 31, 2020, the Company's top ten customers accounted for approximately 47% of its sales.
-During this same period, the Company's largest customer accounted for approximately 19% of its total sales and is associated with the residential lumber product category while the second largest customer accounted for approximately 5% of total sales and is associated with the railway ties product category.
+For the year ended December 31, 2021, the Company's top ten customers accounted for approximately 48% of its sales.
+During this same period, the Company's largest and second largest customers accounted for approximately 19% and 5% of its total sales, respectively, and are associated with the residential lumber product category.